 Request all random selection lists generated during the period of review.
 Request a list of all random tests conducted for the period of review (date of test, individual name, results).

-Request a list of all staff start dates and termination dates during the of the inspection review.
-The inspector(s) should evaluate if the random testing pool is updated effectively in the random selection pool Does the selection pool include individuals who no longer have authorization?)
+Request a list of all staff start dates and termination dates during the period of the inspection review.
+The inspector(s) should evaluate if the random testing pool is updated effectively (examples could include, are individuals that have been granted authorization not included in the random selection pool?
+Does the selection pool include individuals who no longer have authorization?)

 The inspector(s) should speak to the individual(s) who maintain(s) the random testing pool and discuss: (1) how updates are made (is the pool updated before each selection list is generated – very important to ensure new hires are included in the pool and subject to testing); and (2) how frequently random lists are generated (if the employee’s population changes frequently the random testing pool must be updated frequently and the period that a random selection list is valid would be limited).
 The inspectors may wish to assess how the FFD program personnel are randomly tested.